Summer has arrived, which has us all excited! Who doesn’t enjoy beautiful weather, the outdoors, and that sweet smell of sunscreen?

 - Moms: Do the majority of back-to-school shopping for children

 - Adolescents: Shop for the latest fashion styles and trendy items

 - College Students: Shop for clothing, electronics, decor, and school supplies

-- Teachers: It’s the first day of school for teachers too
+- Teachers: It’s the first day of school for teachers, and they need supplies too

 Very rarely, if ever, do you forecast inventory perfectly.
 Chances are you’re sitting on some inventory from the spring or winter that needs to go.
 Since we’re dealing with slower demand, create more opportunities for sales.